-The day before you take the main treatment, you may be given some tablets to prepare the womb for the treatment.
+The day before you come into hospital for the treatment, you may be given some tablets to prepare the womb for the treatment.
 These can sometimes cause bleeding or cramps to start.
-If the bleeding is heavy or cramps are too strong please call GAU (on 0116 258 6259) for advice.
-You may be asked to come in to hospital or to start the second part of the treatment straight away.
+If the bleeding is heavy or cramps are too strong please call GAU (on 0116 258 6259) for advice-you may be asked to come in to hospital to start the second part of the treatment straight away.